sn-ntu/AmoveoMinerGpuCuda/README.md

 # AmoveoMinerGpuCuda
-Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool.com](http://AmoveoPool.com)
+Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool.com](http://AmoveoPool.com).
+This only works for Windows NVidia cards with Cuda.

+Tested Gpu Speeds:
+* TI750: 83 Mh/s
+* GTX1050: 23 Mh/s
+* GTX1060: 23 Mh/s
+* Tesla K80: 13 Mh/s

 ## Windows